 Pros and cons of wool mattresses

-Wool is a little firmer than kapok and some other materials, so it’s best suited to those looking for a slightly firmer mattress.
+Wool is a little firmer than kapok and some other materials, so it’s best suited to those looking for a slightly firmer mattress, such as stomach-sleepers or heavier adults.
 It can also feel quite flat and dense and doesn’t conform to your body as other mattress toppers might.
 Fortunately, most mattresses using a wool cover have a good layer of more ‘bouncy’ latex underneath, providing a good combination of materials for comfort, coziness, breathability, and safety.

 As noted, the downsides of wool include its relative lack of ‘bounce’ compared to latex (or foam).
 If a mattress is made mostly of wool, this would require a lot of material, which makes for a heavy product and greater resource use.
 Although not a synthetic product, wool production does have an impact on the environment and wool that isn’t organic may be produced with chemical pesticide and fertilizer inputs and other chemicals such as bleach.

 Wool is also not vegan-friendly, although some sources of wool are considerably better in terms of animal welfare.
 In the US, wool marked with the PureGrow™ label comes from Californian farms that practice sustainable sheep ranching.
-EcoWool is similar, and both are arguably preferable to New Zealand wool in terms of animal welfare.
-Wool certified USDA Organic is also a decent option as is any wool product with GOTS certification.
+EcoWool is similar.
+Wool-certified USDA Organic is also a decent option, as is any wool product with GOTS certification.
 To really up your eco game, look for organic wool that carries the European kfB certificate awarded to products made with wool sourced with minimal animal exploitation.

 Pros and cons of organic cotton mattresses